IMF for Broadcast & Online: TSP 2121

-The specification supports the specific needs of broadcasters and online content distributors.
+TSP 2121-1 supports the specific needs of broadcasters and online content distributors.
 It constrains elements of the SMPTE IMF standards and adds features such as ProRes, HLG and control track audio description.

 TSP 2121 makes it possible to automate the content supply chain, simplify the versioning process, enable workflow efficiencies, and reduce QC and archive storage costs.
 All while maintaining the quality of the original asset.
 The result is significant cost, storage and time savings.

 DPP Recommendation: Carriage of User Metadata in IMF